 By studying the headlines of articles, news, posts on social networks, blogs, and other thematic sources, AI can predict the movement of stock prices and the possible actions of other traders.
 It conducts sentiment analysis — the process of categorising the opinions (or sentiments) that people actively share on the Internet.

-AI is not perfect from the first days of work, but it is capable of improving its skills.
+AI is not perfect at the outset, but it is capable of improving its skills.
 It will learn from its own mistakes and constantly improve.
-For these aims, there are automated trading advisers, with the help of which AI works to improve performance, not only by fine-tuning the existing data but also by adding and analysing new ones.
+For these aims, there are automated trading advisers, with the help of which AI works to improve performance, not only by fine-tuning the existing data but also by adding and analysing new.

 Many traders and investors are confident that in the near future, the use of artificial intelligence on exchanges by companies will spread everywhere.
 AI-based systems are easy to use, they operate transparently and trade accurately.